-Executive Summary BILAT USA 2.0 aims to enhance science, technology and innovation (STI) cooperation between the two sides of the Atlantic.
+Executive Summary BILAT USA 2.0 aims to enhance science, technology and innovation (STI) cooperation between the two sides of the Atlantic by organizing among others thematic workshops for researchers and innovators as well as providing targeted information on funding possibilities.
 This document is a tool within these greater efforts to foster bilateral cooperation between Europe and the USA.
 It is a catalogue of current U.S. programmes that are open for European participation.
-Due to the highly decentralized system of STI funding in the U.S., the need to track down open U.S. programmes and their promotion arose, so that interested European researchers and stakeholders would be able to find all information in one package.
-This list of programmes is not an exhaustive list.
+Due to the highly decentralized system of STI funding in the U.S., the need to track down open U.S. programmes and their promotion arose, so that interested European researchers and stakeholders would be able to find all information at one sight.
+The list of programmes is not an exhaustive list.
 Putting on top of already established reports in the former Link2US project, the authors aimed to reach the widest range of institutions and programmes as possible, bearing in mind that this will be a living / "flexible" document in the future that will be subject to further updating.
-The first part of the report focuses on federal agencies' funding programmes, namely, National Institutes of Health, Department of Energy, Defense Advanced Research Projects Agency, Department of Air Force, Department of the Interior, Department of Homeland Security.
+The guide contains information about the programmes on federal level.
+Programmes on the state level are not included as they would go beyond the scope of this current analysis/task.
+The focus of this guide is on programmes, where Europeans can participate directly.
+There are many opportunities for Europeans to participate in US programmes e.g. as subgrantees from US entities that have been granted funding1.
+The first part of the report focuses on federal agencies' funding programmes, namely, Defense Advanced Research Projects Agency, Department of Air Force, Department of Commerce, Department of Energy, Department of Homeland Security, Department of the Interior, the National Endowment for the Humanities and the National Institutes of Health.
 Public funds like Library of Congress and National Gallery of Art are also included.
 NASA and NSF also appear in this report although chances of finding a programme open for Europeans are rather slim.
 The last part focuses on funding at non-governmental level, where health topics are more dominant compared to the rest.
 Still, different areas and topics are covered to the widest extent possible, hoping that the information will reach different segments of the European research community.
+1 BILAT USA 2.0 has compiled information on organizations in the USA providing subgrants in the report "EU research organizations' participation in US programmes".